Waterville, Fairfield & Oakland Street Railway (WF&O)

 Included in this post below are more than 85 photos of the WF&O from Album No. 7 of the Foster Leavitt, Sr. Collection that his grandson, Mike now has in his possession.
 These photos include some from the Waterville and Fairfield Railroad Company, The Waterville & Fairfield Railway & Light Company, The Waterville & Oakland Street Railway, and the Waterville, Fairfield & Oakland Railway Company.

-To show my appreciation to the Leavitt family, I'll share a few photos of them prior to beginning the WF&O pictorial.
+To show my appreciation to the Leavitt family, I'll share a few photos of them beginning the WF&O pictorial.

-Foster Leavitt, Sr. (left) is the motorman and his brother,
+Foster Leavitt, Sr. (left) is the motorman.
+His brother,

 Edward "Eddie" (right) was the conductor of Car 31 in 1938.